corda/corda-runtime-os/applications/tools/p2p-test/app-simulator/README.md

 ### Receiver mode

-In this mode, the tool will consume messages from the default topic where p2p delivers messages (`p2p.in`).
+In this mode, the tool will consume messages from the default topic where the p2p layer delivers messages (`p2p.in`).
 You can customise the topic messages will be sent to using the CLI argument `--receive-topic`, e.g.:
 ```
 java -jar applications/tools/p2p-test/app-simulator/build/bin/corda-app-simulator-5.0.0.0-SNAPSHOT.jar --kafka ~/Desktop/kafka.properties --simulator-config ~/Desktop/simulator.conf --receive-topic my.topic
 ```